alnwolff/Rescue-Time-Game/README.md

 ## Story of the Game:

-The Ice King has kidnapped Jake!.
+The Ice King took the Enchiridion and kidnapped Jake!.
 Finn is the only one who can save him!.
-Help him cross the forest and find Jake.
+Help him cross the Forest and find Jake.

 ## Instructions for playing:

 * Press 'SPACE' to JUMP and avoid Ice King's attacks.
 * If you are hit by an attack, you will lose one HEART.
+* Collect all the PAGES from the Enchiridion, the book of Heroes, as you go through the Forest.
 * If you lose all the HEARTS, Ice King will win, and its GAME OVER.

 ## Disclaimer: